kippHulick/front-end-project/README.md

 ## About the project

-What's in my Drink is a webstie tailored to someone who is a frequent enjoyer and mixer of cocktails in all shapes and sizes.
-This website will provide the user with an easy to navigate encyclopedia of a wide variety of cocktails; the user will be able to search for a specific drink, look up drinks by category, get 10 random drinks at a time if their feeling adventurous, and check out the most popular dinks if their unsure what they want.
-Once the user has found themself on a page of drinks they'd be interested in, each card contains a picture of what the finished product will look like, and the name of the drink.
+"What's in my Drink?" is a website tailored to someone who is a frequent enjoyer and mixer of cocktails in all shapes and sizes.
+This website will provide the user with an easy to navigate encyclopedia of a wide variety of cocktails; the user will be able to search for a specific drink, look up drinks by category, get 10 random drinks at a time if they're feeling adventurous, or check out the most popular dinks if they're unsure what they want.
+Once the user has found themselves on a page of drinks they'd be interested in, each card contains a picture of what the finished product will look like, and the name of the drink.
 Once the user clicks on the drink, it displays information about the drink like what ingredients you'll need and their quantity, instructions on how to make the beverage, and the drink's nutritional information.

 ## Tech Stack